 Summary

-- You can easily show or hide the navigation pane in Windows 11 File Explorer to get more space or easier navigation.
+You can easily show or hide the navigation pane in Windows 11 File Explorer.
+Hiding the pane gives you more space.
+Showing it makes navigation easier.

 - Use the File Explorer’s View menu for the easiest way.

-- If you like, use the Windows Terminal and registry commands for more control (advanced users only).
+- Use Windows Terminal and registry commands if you want more control (advanced users only).

 - Remember to restart your PC if you use the registry method.